kube-zen/zen-lock/docs/ARCHITECTURE.md

 - Handle Pod admission requests
 - Inject secrets into Pods

+**ServiceAccount Model:**
+- Both controller and webhook run in the same binary (`zen-lock-webhook`)
+- They share a single ServiceAccount (`zen-lock-webhook`)
+- Both `zen-lock-controller` and `zen-lock-webhook` ClusterRoles are bound to this ServiceAccount
+- This single-SA model is consistent across Helm chart and config manifests

 ### 3. Webhook Handler (`pkg/webhook`)

 The webhook handler intercepts Pod creation requests.